-The ACH Network eliminates the need for paper checks.
-It only processes two types of transactions: Direct Payments via ACH and Direct Deposits via ACH.
-Just those two payment options.
+The ACH network eliminates the need for paper checks.
+Instead, it processes two types of transactions: Direct Payments via ACH and Direct Deposits via ACH.

-This is the deposit of funds for one of the following:
+Direct deposit using ACH is for one of the following:

 - Funds for payroll